Meet the Ivy Leaguer leading Penn State's life after Saquon Barkley

 — Mark Wogenrich (@MarkWogenrich) December 31, 2017

-"His records are crazy, though, he's just a natural freak athlete," Sanders said of Barkley.
+"His records are crazy, though.
+He's just a natural freak athlete," Sanders said of Barkley.
 "He has that mentality that he's the best player on the field.
 That's what I have to know when it's my turn this year, just be that best person every time you touch the ball."

-Sanders saw how Barkley, with his 102 receptions in three seasons, impacted the passing game, and wants to grow in that area, too.
+Sanders saw how Barkley, with his 102 receptions in three seasons, impacted the passing game and wants to grow in that area, too.
 Between the bowl game and winter workouts, he would join the receivers and tight ends as they caught passes from McSorley and the other quarterbacks.

 After adding 20 pounds in the previous offseason, Sanders toned up this past winter and began the spring at around 215 with 8 percent body fat.